 Climbing approach shoes made by a hiking shoe company?
 We had to try these out.
-Approaching is just hiking after all.
+Approaching is just hiking, after all.
 After weeks of testing the Vasque Grand Traverse, we confirmed what we thought on the first day we wore them: these are comfortable shoes.
 The midweight design provides all the support and comfort we need without feeling bulky, and the durable materials make us confident that this shoe will be with us for a long time.
-This shoe doesn't climb quite as well as some of its competitors, this is true, but for missions with only small bits of technical terrain that take you mostly on established hiking trails (i.e., almost everywhere), the Grand Traverse is a great option.
+While it's true that this shoe doesn't climb quite as well as some of its competitors, for missions on established hiking trails with only small bits of technical terrain (i.e., almost everywhere), the Grand Traverse is a great option.
 And the best part?
 It's only $120.
-It's not that much less expensive than the Editor's Choice Award-winning La Sportiva TX2 - Women's, but the price coupled with this shoe's all-around performance was enough to win the Grand Traverse our Best Buy Award.
+It's not that much less expensive than the Editors' Choice Award-winning La Sportiva TX2 - Women's, but the price coupled with this shoe's all-around performance was enough to win the Grand Traverse our Best Buy Award.

 Vasque Grand Traverse - Women's Review

 Compare prices at 2 resellers Pros: Comfortable, supportive, less expensive

 Cons: Less precise climbing ability, heavy